restsharp/RestSharp/docs/docs/usage/usage.md

     .AddUrlSegment("entity", "s2");
 ```

 When the request executes, RestSharp will try to match any `{placeholder}` with a parameter of that name (without the `{}`) and replace it with the value.
-So the above code results in `health/s2/status` being the url.
+So the above code results in `health/s2/status` being the URL.

 You can also add `UrlSegment` parameter as a default parameter to the client.
 This will add the parameter to every request made by the client.